dozzie/statetip/README.md

 StateTip is an application intended for remembering most recent values for different variables collected by a monitoring system.

-This allow monitoring probe to simply read the current state of the thing being monitored (e.g. network link status) in regular intervals and send the result out.
+This allows monitoring probe to simply read the current state of the thing being monitored (e.g. network link status) in regular intervals and send the result out.
 StateTip receives such a state, remembers it, and allows some dashboard to read what was the most recent state.